Vegetative Propagation From Cuttings

-Protect cuttings while transporting from field to nursery.
+Protect plant cuttings while transporting from field to nursery.

-- Wrap cut stems in moist paper towel and place into sealable plastic bag for transport.
+- Wrap cut stems in moist paper towels and place into sealable plastic bags for transport.

 - Transport in a cooler.

-- Place in refrigerator until ready to process – no more than 1 day.
+- Place in a refrigerator until ready to process – no more than 1 day.

-Identify location of buds and nodes so that you can orient your cuttings.
+Identify the location of buds and nodes so that you can orient your plant cuttings.